bazelbuild/bazelisk/README.md

 **A user-friendly launcher for Bazel.**

+## News

+- 2018-01-20: I rewrote Bazelisk in Go.
+It has the same features as the Python version and both versions are tested against the same integration test suite.
+This version might be easier to use on Windows, because it can be compiled to a native executable that has no other dependencies.

+## About Bazelisk

 Bazelisk is a wrapper for Bazel.
 It automatically picks a good version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

 Bazelisk is currently not an official part of Bazel and is not tested or code reviewed as thoroughly as Bazel itself.
 It's a personal project that @philwo (a core contributor to Bazel) wrote in his free time.
 If users like it, we might merge it into the bazelbuild organization and make it an official tool.